Time-use research: Necessary time

 Necessary time refers to the time required to maintain one’s self as it applies to activities such as eating, sleeping, and cleansing and to a large extent exercising.
 People who commute using necessary time may feel that the commute is an important activity for personal well-being and may also take into account the well-being of the natural and social environment.
 The person commuting in necessary time may be more inclined to choose an active mode of transportation for personal reasons that include exercise on top of transportation.

 Since sleeping is included in this category, necessary time usually constitutes the majority of people’s time.

 Free time

 Free time refers to the remains of the day after the three other types of time have been subtracted from the 24-hour day.
-This type of time is not necessarily discretionary time as the term “free” time may imply because people tend to plan activities in advance and creating committed free time in lieu of discretionary time.
+This type of time is not necessarily discretionary time as the term “free” time may imply because people tend to plan activities in advance and create committed free time in lieu of discretionary time.
 People who commute using free time are more apt to view the commute as a recreational activity.
 Commuting in free time provides the greatest gains for social capital because the individual commuting in free time is more likely to slow down or stop the commute at their discretion to undertake another activity or engage in social interaction.
 The commuter may also view the commute as part of their destination activity, to which they have gladly committed their free time.